 Who benefits from dual enrollment classes?

-- The student benefits!
-Studies show that those who acquire college credits while still in high school are more likely to continue their education beyond high school.
+The student benefits!
+Studies show that those who acquire college credits while still in high school is more likely to continue their education beyond high school.